-Variable image remanent This option saves and restores the current value, time stamp and the states of a data point.
+Variable image This antion cause and restores the current value time stemp and the states remanent This option saves and restores the current value, time stamp and the states of a data point.
 Fundamental requirement: The variable must have a valid value and time stamp.
 The variable image is saved in mode hardware if: one of the states S_MERKER_1(0) up to S_MERKER8(7), REVISION(9), AUS(20) or ERSATZWERT(27) is active The variable image is always saved if: ▶ the variable is of the object type Driver variable the driver runs in simulation mode. (not programmed simulation) The following states are not restored at the start of the Runtime: ▶ SELECT(8) ▶ WR-ACK(40) ▶ WR-SUC(41) The mode Simulation - programmed at the driver start is not a criterion in order to restore the remanent variable image.
-Stop at the Standby Server Setting for redundancy at drivers which allow only on communication connection.
+Stopped on Standby Server Setting for redundancy at drivers which allow only on communication connection.
 For this the driver is stopped at the Standby Server and only started at the upgrade.
 Attention: If this option is active, the gapless archiving is no longer guaranteed.
-Aktiv: Sets the driver at the not-process-leading Server automatically in a stop-like state.
+Active: Sets the driver at the not-process-leading Server automatically in a stop-like state.
 In contrast to stopping via driver command, the variable does not receive status switched off (statusverarbeitung.chm::/24150.htm) but an empty value.
 This prevents that at the upgrade to the Server irrelevant values are created in the AML, CEL and Historian.
-Global Update time Aktiv: The set Global update time in ms is used for all variables in the project.
+Update time global Active: The set Update time global in ms is used for all variables in the project.
 The priority set at the variables is not used.
 Inactive: The set priorities are used for the individual variables.
 Priority Here you set the polling times for the individual priorities.
 All variables with the according priority are polled in the set time.
 The allocation is taken place for each variable separately in the settings of the variable properties.
 The communication of the individual variables are graduated in respect of importance or necessary topicality using the priorities.
-Thus the communication load is distributed better. ОК Accepts settings in all tabs and closes dialog.
+Thus the communication load is distributed better.
+OK Accepts settings in all tabs and closes dialog.
 Cancel Discards all changes and closes the dialog.
 Help Opens online help.